 There can be many reasons for a penis to be bent.
-It is often normal to have a penis curve slightly upwards, right or left when erect.
-However if you have more than a slight curve it could be symptomatic of Peyronie’s Disease.
+It is not unusual have a penis curve slightly upwards, right or left when erect.
+However if you are concerned that the curve is more than slight, it could be symptomatic of Peyronie’s Disease.
 The primary cause of the disease is so far unknown but can be attributed to a variety of things.

 Peyronie’s disease can be especially problematic if a bent penis interferes with normal day to day activities including sex and urination.
 If you are experiencing pain or difficulties in these areas, you should definitely see a urologist or your local GP for a referral.
 Again, these symptoms could indicate a more serious problem, such as Peyronie’s Disease.